 There are three levels of recognition in the Volunteer Recognition program.
 Levels of recognition are based on hours of service and are calculated annually.
 Total hours are cumulative.
 Recognition levels are:

 The Members Making a Difference award is the highest honor a volunteer can receive in the AAD's Volunteer Recognition program.
-One award is given each month and the winner is profiled in Dermatology World.
+One award is given quarterly and the winner is profiled in Aspire Magazine.
 Award-winners are chosen based on the significance of the work they have done and category of service.
-If you would like to nominate someone to be considered for this award, or would like the Academy to consider you, please fill out the online nomination form.
+For more information, visit www.aad.org/membersmakingadifference.

 Reproduction or republication strictly prohibited without prior written permission.